pendo-io/pendo-mobile-sdk/pnddocs/react_native.md

 const navigationOptions = { 'library': NavigationLibraryType.ReactNavigation };
 const key = 'YOUR_KEY';

-//note the following API will only setup initial configuartion, to start collect analytics use start session PendoSDK.setup(key,navigationOptions,null);
+//note the following API will only setup initial configuration, to start collect analytics use start session PendoSDK.setup(key,navigationOptions,null);

 //your code